 Oral Communication - Test administered on campus;

 The SAT Subject Tests are not used in the admissions process but may be useful for the possibility of waiving some general education requirements.
 Students should arrange with their guidance counselors to take the tests sometime during their senior year, preferably no later than May.
-For further information on competency, see the General Education Requirements section of this catalog.
+For further information on competency, see the section of this catalog.

 Note: If an Advanced Placement or International Baccalaureate course and exam are taken, the SAT Subject Test is not necessary.